KDE/kmime/README.md

 it is just a random mixture of parts.
 Later, we will look at other types, such as `multipart/alternative` or `multipart/related`.
 A **part** is sometimes also called **node**, **content** or **MIME part**.

-Each MIME part of the message is seperated by a **boundary**, and that boundary is specified in the top-level content-type header as a parameter.
+Each MIME part of the message is separated by a **boundary**, and that boundary is specified in the top-level content-type header as a parameter.
 In the message body, the boundary is prefixed with `"--"`, and the last boundary is suffixed with `"--"`, so that the end of the message can be detected.
 When creating a message, care must be taken that the boundary appears nowhere else in the message, for example in the text part, as the parser would get confused by this.

 A MIME part begins right after the boundary.
-It consists of a **MIME header** and a **MIME body**, which are seperated by an empty line.
+It consists of a **MIME header** and a **MIME body**, which are separated by an empty line.
 The MIME header should not be confused with the message header: The message header contains metadata about the whole message, like subject and date.
 The MIME header only contains metadata about the specific MIME part, like the content type of the MIME part.
 MIME header field names always start with `"Content-"`.
-The example above shows the three most important MIME header fields, usually those are the only ones used.
+The example above shows the three most important MIME header fields.
+Usually those are the only ones used.
 The top-level header of a message actually mixes the message metadata and the MIME metadata into one header: In this example, the header contains the `Date` header field, which is an ordinary header field, and it contains the `Content-Type` header field, which is a MIME header field.